 Depart Australia for Guatemala City.
-All flights to be advised.
+All flights to be

-Day 1 ARRIVE GUATEMALA CITY
+Day 1, Saturday 6th February ARRIVE GUATEMALA CITY

 Upon your arrival at Guatemala City International Airport (GUA), a designated representative will escort you to your hotel.
 It's just a short ride from the airport.
 There's a welcome dinner planned with Guatemalan cuisine at the hotel - the Camino Real, Guatemala City (or similar), where we stay for one night.
-D majestic volcanoes and vibrant towns, is aweinspiring.
+D lake nestled amidst majestic volcanoes and vibrant towns, is awe-inspiring.
 We'll explore Santa Catarina Palopo, also known as the Blue Town, identified by a sea of brightly painted blue buildings adorned with geometric patterns.
 The town's enchanting ambience can be attributed to the dedicated efforts of Pintando el Cambio.
-This non-profit organisation painted over 850 buildings and homes with nuanced shades of blue, purple, and green.
+This nonprofit organisation painted over 850 buildings and homes with nuanced shades of blue, purple, and green.
 The organisation's meticulous approach has breathed new life into the town's architecture.
-Local women create beautiful textiles on traditional backstrap looms dressed in rich purple headdresses.
+Local women create beautiful textiles on traditional strap looms, dressed in rich purple headdresses.
 The intricate geometric patterns that adorn the buildings are a testament.
 Check into the Villa Santa Catarina Lake Atitlan for two nights.
 B/L/D

-Day 2 LAKE ATITLAN
+Day 2, Sunday 7th February LAKE ATITLAN

 After breakfast, we'll drive to Lake Atitlan (a little over 3 hours).
-The breathtaking scenery, including the turquoise lake, nestled amidst the locals.
+The breathtaking scenery, featuring a turquoise gems known only to the locals.
 The small Maya villages scattered along the shores provide an insight into Guatemala's Indigenous communities' art, history, and customs.
 The shores of Atitlan are home to several Indigenous Maya villages.
-Each stop offers the chance to discover the local markets, shops, and cafes, where you can learn about the Maya culture and traditions first-hand.
+Each stop offers the chance to discover the local markets, shops, and cafes, where you can learn about the Maya culture and traditions firsthand.
 We'll visit Santiago Atitlan, a renowned destination for its artisanal crafts.
 The town is also home to the Weaving Centre and Museum of Cojolya.
 Our next stop will be at San Juan La Laguna, an indigenous community on the lake's western shore.
 Here, we will experience a vibrant and colourful town.
 The weaving cooperatives run by women are the main attraction, selling traditional textiles and artwork that make excellent souvenirs.
 San Juan La Laguna is a small, authentic Guatemalan community that tourists often overlook.
 Finally, we will visit San Marcos La Laguna, one of the prettiest villages on the lake.
 The community mainly consists of Maya people, who occupy the higher ground.
 The town boasts one of the best views of the lake's volcanoes and several excellent restaurants and coffee shops.
 B/L/D

-Day 3 TOWN HOPPING IN LAKE ATITLAN
+Day 3, Monday 8th February TOWN HOPPING IN LAKE ATITLAN